Wireless-Innovation-Forum/Common-Data/src/README.md

 local `.venv`, installs the package in editable mode, and builds the compiled ITM and E-Hata propagation extensions.

-Python 3.9 or newer is supported.
+Python 3.10 or newer is supported.
+Python 3.9 is no longer supported because current secure releases of key HTTP dependencies require Python 3.10 or newer.

 ```
 cd /path/to/Common-Data